determinedguy/determinedguy/README.md

 _________________
 <h3 align="center">Hi there!
 I see that you find my GitHub profile, shall I introduce myself?</h3>
 <p align="justify">My name is Athal.
-I'm a Computer Science student at the University of Indonesia and an aspiring web and mobile developer.</p>
+I'm a Computer Science student at the University of Indonesia and an aspiring web and mobile developer.
+I'm currently learning back-end and multi-platform development.</p>

 <p align="center"><strong>The Technologies I Learn and Use</strong></p>